ArveVM/HomeAssistantConfig4/avm_yaml/blablabla/ReadMe_configHistory.md

 **v4:**

   Nov ;
-  - Adding ToDo as solution,, presentation of how to
+  - Adding ToDo as solution,, presentation of how to collect all other solutions "todo-tasks" in one place.

   Oct ;
   - Adding 'GUI-input' to to 'solutions-concept.
 Will enable easily adoptation of solutions for new users